dalibo/sqlserver2pgsql/README.md

 Notes, warnings:
 ==========================
 This tool will never be completely finished.
-For now, it works with all the SQL Server databases I had to migrate.
+For now, it works with all the SQL Server databases I and anyone asking for help in an issue had to migrate.
 If it doesn't work with yours, feel free to modify this, send me patches, or the SQL dump from your SQL Server Database, with the problem you are facing.
 I'll try to improve the code, but I need this SQL dump.
+Create an issue in github !

 It won't migrate PL procedures, the languages are too different.

 I usually only test this script under Linux.
-It should work on Windows, as I had to do it once with Windows, and on any Unix system.
+It works on Windows, as I had to do it once with Windows, and on any Unix system.